BC3473 Fieldwork Course in Psychological Services

 Intensive internships link theory to actual “hands-on” practices with children, youth and families.
 This internship program will help clinically prepare students in skills that can be applied to any setting as a Child Life Specialist.
 They offer the framework and support necessary for interns to build independence in developing thorough assessments, providing appropriate interventions, and creating unique programming for children and families.
 In addition, interns increase their skills and focus their learning through curriculum focus readings, seminars and relevant assignments.

-Internships: Fall-Spring Session, 24 hours per week for 25 weeks, total of 600 hours
+Internships: Winter-Spring Session, 40 hours per week for 15 weeks, total of 600 hours

 Volunteer positions: A minimum commitment of 4 consecutive hours per week for 4 consecutive months.
 A condensed summer program is available.